 How many foods that start with U can you name immediately?
 10 or 20?
 Are you curious to know about the foods that begin with the letter U all over the world?
 Honestly, if you search extensively enough, you can find a lot.

 The food can come from Asia, Europe, America, Africa, and more.
-Some dishes you may have tasted during your travels, but there are some dishes that are only popular with locals.
+Some dishes you may have tasted during your travels, but some dishes are only popular with locals.

-Let’s see how many dishes you know and which one you like best from the list I mentioned below.
+Let’s see how many foods and dishes you know and which one you like best from the list I mentioned below.